deepak-terse/py-toolkit/README.md

 - For scripts, shared dependencies live in `requirements.txt`.
 - For projects, consider using `Pipfile`, `pyproject.toml`, or project-level `venv`.
-- Some projects may require additional setup (e.g., Ollama for RAG project).
+- Some projects may require additional setup (e.g., Ollama for RAG project, Rasa for dialogue system).

 ---